benjbaron/one-1/README.txt

 router
 Router module which is used to route messages.
-Must be a valid class (subclass of Report class) name from routing package.
+Must be a valid class (subclass of MessageRouter class) name from routing package.

 activeTimes
 Time intervals (comma-separated simulated time value tuples: start1, end1,